tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/03_03_Rectify_Login.md

 ## Login to the System as a Customer

-For this tutorial, enter the following credentials to access user information with a Customer role.
+For this tutorial, enter the user credentials that were provided to you upon registration, to access the DPM system with a Customer role.

+In our example:

 **Username** - rickjones